benjavides/Spout-UE5/README.md

 If `SceneColor (HDR)` is used, the texture sent through Spout may appear **black** on the receiving application.

 At the moment, this limitation is still under investigation.
 A proper fix or improvement will be added in a future update if possible.
-If you have suggestions or insights on how to handle this correctly, contributions and advice are very welcome.

 Once the Capture Source is set correctly, the `Texture Target` of the `SceneCapture2D` can be safely used as the input Render Target for the Spout Sender.